Top Tips to Optimize Your Home Insurance Coverage

 - Check if you can get discounts.
 Some insurance companies may offer both home and car insurance, so getting both from the same company may get you a discount.
 You may also get a discount if you replaced the roof, or installed an alarm system and more effective deadbolt locks.

 - Know the claims process.
-Check if the insurance company pays for everything you’ve lost, or only the items that you replace.
-Find out if you receive the entire amount right away or you just get a fraction first.
-Some companies may wait to cover the cost of replacement on when you’ve replaced your stuff, and that could be a problem if you don’t have the money to replace your items first.
+Check if the insurance company pays for everything you’ve lost or only the items that you replace.
+Find out if you receive the entire amount right away or if you just get a fraction first.
+Some companies may wait to cover the cost of replacement when you’ve replaced your stuff, and that could be a problem if you don’t have the money to replace your items first.

 - Inventory your possessions.
 When you file a claim, you’ll be required to prove that you own an item.
 Then you need to verify how much it is actually worth.
 You can do both simply by using your smartphone to create a video as you through your home.
-This puts on video record everything you own, as you go through your basement and attic and your closets.
+This puts on video record everything you own, as you go through your basement and attic, and closets.
 If you have a storage locker, inventory the items inside as well.